Restaurant Road Trip: Rolling Hills Rolled Ice Cream

-MORGANTOWN, W.Va. – After years of contemplating the business move, West Virginia native Tyler Lalka opened up his business Rolling Hills Rolled Ice Cream.
+MORGANTOWN, W.Va. – After years of contemplating the business move, West Virginia native Tyler Lalka opened up his mobile ice cream shop, Rolling Hills Rolled Ice Cream.

 Inspired by videos online, Lalka taught himself the rolling required to get the perfect cup.